deftio/C-and-Cpp-Tests-with-CI-CD-Example/README.md

 There are many different phases of testing.
 Here are a few areas but phrased as questions.

 Common Testing "Questions" about a project:
-* Does it run as intended?  (is it funcitonally correct, does it do what its supposed to do?)
+* Does it run as intended? (is it functionally correct / does it do what its supposed to do?)
 * Does it have side effects when running? (are resources tied up such as ports blocked, thread contention?
 Are other programs or services affected unintentionally?)
 * Are all the possible permutations of execution tested? (code coverage, Is every piece of code - every if-then statement etc tested?)
 * How much memory or resources are used? (is memmory efficiently used?
 Is memory freed correctly after use?
 When the program is complete does it leave things intact?)